-Diagnosis of endometriosis: how to detect the pathology?
+Diagnosing endometriosis: how to detect the condition?

 Is it possible to diagnose endometriosis?